krokozyab/ofjdbc/README.md

    - Improve the integration with IDE-specific features (e.g., better error messages).

 - **Performance & Scalability:**
-   - Optimize query pagination and fetch size management.
-   - Currently, if you enter 'select * from xyz', the driver automatically converts it to 'select * from xyz FETCH FIRST 50 ROWS ONLY'.
+   ~~- Optimize query pagination and fetch size management.~~ ~~- Currently, if you enter 'select * from xyz', the driver automatically converts it to 'select * from xyz FETCH FIRST 50 ROWS ONLY'.
 However, if you enter a query that already includes pagination (e.g., 'select * from xyz FETCH FIRST 1000 ROWS ONLY'), it remains unchanged.
-Pagination is currently your responsibility.
+Pagination is currently your responsibility.~~
+   - Done

 - **Extended Metadata:**
    - Implement additional DatabaseMetaData methods to provide richer metadata support.